List of Go Girls episodes: Series 2 (2010)

-Season 3 (2011)
+Series 3 (2011)

-After consistently dominating its timeslot Go Girls was renewed for a third season on 6 May 2010.
-Season 3 sees the characters nearing the end of their 20s and setting new goals for the year.
+After consistently dominating its timeslot Go Girls was renewed for a third Series on 6 May 2010.
+Series 3 sees the characters nearing the end of their 20s and setting new goals for the year.
 Kevin decides he wants to be a dad.
 Cody decides to take care of her family.
 Britta wants a new career.
 Brad wants to travel the world, with Britta at his side while Olivia just wants to live....